naldertown/les-roches-gite-cms/src/pages/index.md

     Poitiers airport is 35 min north on the N10 and flights run from London Stansted 3 times a week.
-description: Head to the nearby town of Chaunay and enjoy a coffee and watch the world go by or head to some of the hostoric local towns such as Verteuil-sur-Charente to explore the Chateaus and restaurants.
+description: Head to the nearby town of Chaunay and enjoy a coffee and watch the world go by or head to some of the historic local towns such as Verteuil-sur-Charente to explore the Chateau and restaurants.
+Civray is 20 mins away with a few restaurants and bars and the town of Couhe is 10 mins away where our favourite local restaurant is 'Melkins' and they serve the best pizza I've ever eaten!
 There's so much to do and see.
 intro:
   blurbs:
     - image: /img/les-roches-gite-bedroom.jpg